 For me, the most important of these bands was the vocal harmony group known as the "Chants".
 The names of musicians were Nat Smeda, Eddy Amoo, Alan Harding, Joe Ankrah, Edmund Ankrah. (in 1963 the Chants were the only completely colored group in Britain) According to Mersey Beat of June 23rd 1963.
 They made their television debut on “Scene at 6 30” shown on Grenada Television in August 1963.
 Five local black guys who could sing like the Temptations or the Four Tops or even Anthony and the Imperials, the best that America could offer equalled by a quintet from provincial Liverpool.

-The Palm Cove: opened in 1952 and owned by Roy Stevens.
+The Palm Cove: opened in 1952 and was owned by Roy Stevens.
+Who also opened the Embassy club

 Pink Flamingo: Princess Rd.